 "Regularity Conditions to Ensure the Existence of Linearity-Generating Processes", with Patrick Cheridito (2008).

-"Bounded Rationality and Directed Cognition", with David Laibson (2005), Technical Appendix.
+"Bounded Rationality and Directed Cognition", with David Laibson (2005), Online Appendix.

 We propose a simple boundedly rational model.